o3de/o3de.org/content/docs/contributing/to-docs/blog-posts.md

 9. Go into the O3DE Discord server and share your pull request for review.
 (Alternatively, mail the sig-docs-community mailing list with a link.)
 Someone will review it and provide feedback or an okay.
 A maintainer will merge it when at least one reviewer approves it.
 We aim to get these posted quick, but since we rely on the community for feedback and review, you may need to drive reviews in the Discord server.

 {{< note >}}
 The O3DE Community reserves the right to not publish any blog post that does not meet our standards.
-We also reserve the right to remove any currently published blog post that might conflict with the agreed-upon O3DE strategy or delivery.
+We also reserve the right to remove any currently published blog post.
 {{< /note >}}

 ## What makes a good O3DE blog post?

 Good question!
 That's really up to the community alongside our established Code of Conduct and Community Tenets.
 Not sure?
 Join the O3DE Discord or one of the SIGs, and vet your idea with our members.

-Here's some basic Do's and Don'ts to help you scope your effort and avoid an obvious rejection.
+Here's some basic Do's and Don'ts to help you focus your work and avoid rejection.

-**Do:**
+### Do:

 * Discuss O3DE!
 Go deep!
 Highly technical blog posts, in particular, establish community credibility and provide a resource for people looking for deeper knowledge beyond the tech docs.